Product

 to excellent

-Good for
+Good

-High solvency
+High

 Typical

-and industrial lubricants
+Cost-effective automotive and industrial lubricants Premium engine/

-Premium engine / industrial oils,
+industrial oils,

-low‑SAPs, long‑drain, high‑performance blends
+low-SAPS, long-drain, high-performance blends

 References